kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-auto-refresh.md

 // $result = true | false
 ```

-The `autoRefresh` flag, when set to true, will make Kuzzle perform a
+The `autoRefresh` flag, when set to true, will make Kuzzle Backend perform a
 [`refresh`](https://www.elastic.co/guide/en/elasticsearch/guide/5.x/near-real-time.html#refresh-api) request
-immediately after each write request, forcing the documents to be immediately visible to search.
+immediately after each write request, causing documents to be immediately visible in a search.

 The `getAutoRefresh` function returns the current `autoRefresh` status for the given index.